techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="install-nodejs"></a>Install NodeJS
-NodeJS is needed in the last exercise of Day 2.
-This is will also install the NodeJS Package Manager (npm).
+NodeJS is needed in the exercise to secure Cloud Foundry application using the SAP Approuter component.
+Protect your Java microservice so that it only accepts requests based on a valid JSON Web Token (JWT), received from the Approuter.
+This will also install the NodeJS Package Manager (npm).

 1. Close any Terminal window on your machine